usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _BIB on Audiotree Live_, by Bib, Audiotree
 - _The Blue Nowhere_, by Between The Buried And Me
 - _hooke’s law_, by keiyaA
 - _The Great Misdirect_, by Between The Buried And Me